 - 6.2.1 There are several prehistoric monuments are recorded within a 2km radius of the Site boundary.
-These comprise Bronze Age burial mounds (including the Scheduled Monument of Cors-y-Bol Round Barrow, which lies adjacent to the north-western boundary of the Site), numerous Bronze Age standing stones, possible Bronze Age burnt mounds, Iron Age hillforts (including the Scheduled Monument of Y Werthyr, which lies approximately 1.2km to the west of the Site), and possible Bronze and/or Iron Age settlement and associated stock enclosures and field systems. - 6.2.2 There are no designated historic assets located within the Site.
+These comprise Bronze Age burial mounds (including the Scheduled Monument of Cors-y-Bol Round Barrow, which lies adjacent to the north-western boundary of the Site), numerous Bronze Age standing stones, possible Bronze Age burnt mounds, Iron Age hillforts (including the Scheduled Monument of Y Werthyr, which lies approximately 1.2km to the west of the Site), and possible Bronze and/or Iron Age settlement and associated stock enclosures and field systems. - 6.2.2 Majority of the monuments recorded within a 2km radius of the Site boundary are of post-medieval and modern data and compromise archaeological sites and farm buildings. - 6.2.3 There are no designated historic assets located within the Site.
+The known non-designated assts include the following: - A cluster of features in the western part of the Site (Fields 11 and 12) - An untested circular trench in the northern part of the Site (Field 28) - The greatest archaeological interest is located in a series of small enclosures and holes for fences in the central part of the Site (Fields 30, 31, 32 and 33); - Other pits and holes for fences in other locations across the Site (Fields 11, 12, 15, 17, 21, 22, 23, 27, 38 and 63); - Ditches representing former field boundaries and drainage features associated with historic land management across the Site; and - The ruins of Tyddyn-bâch, which appears to have been built sometime between 1844 and 1889, in the eastern part of the Site (Fields 57 and 58).